LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

   "Size": 12318367
 }
 ```
 The **Size** field in the response contains the size of file.
 Then, the download byte offset can be calculated for each connection by dividing the size of file by the number of connections.
-For example, if the above file is downloaded concurrently with four connections, the download size for each connection will be 3079591 bytes (12318367 / 4) and the download offets for four connections will be:
+For example, if the above file is downloaded concurrently with four connections, the download size for each connection will be 3079591 bytes (12318367 / 4) and the download offsets for four connections will be:

 ```
 Connection 1: Range: Bytes=0-3079590